avast/rabbitmq-scala-client/README.md

     use (unfortunately compiler won't say that).
     Please bear in mind there is nothing this library could do to help you in this case - there is no way to provide any hint.
 However there are some compiler plugins available which may help you to prevent such situations, e.g. [Splain](https://github.com/tek/splain).

-#### Providing converters for producer/consumer

-Both the producer and consumer require type argument when creating from _connection_:
-1. `connection.newConsumer[MyClass]` which requires implicit `DeliveryConverter[MyClass]`
-1. `connection.newProducer[MyClass]` which requires implicit `ProductConverter[MyClass]`

-There are multiple options where to get the _converter_ (it's the same case for `DeliveryConverter` as for `ProductConverter`):
-1. Implement your own implicit _converter_ for the type
-1. Modules [extras-circe](extras-circe/README.md) and [extras-cactus](extras-cactus/README.md) provide support for JSON and GPB conversion.
-1. Use `identity` converter by specifying `Bytes` type argument.
-No further action needed in that case.

 ### Java usage